ying-w/bioinformatics-figures/methylcircleplot/README.md

 methylcircleplot.R
 ==================

-This guide will go through the process to make methylation figures (and also NOME-seq figures) similar to the one below:
+This guide will go through the process to make methylation lollipop diagrams for bisulfite sequencing (and also color the lollipops different for [NOME-seq](http://www.ncbi.nlm.nih.gov/pubmed/22960375) ) similar to the one below:
 ![image](http://codingenes.files.wordpress.com/2012/10/fig-title.png)

 Prerequisites